 In order to assess the likely impact of risks occurring during the lifetime of the project, we have used a qualitative PRINCE2 approach.
 This was done by proactively identifying risks before the initiation of the project, and now as the project is in its active/final phase new risks are being identified.
 This process has been carried out by the project consortium by reviewing SHERPA's vision, scope and deliverables in as full detail as possible.
-During the course of the project the risk register is reviewed at every physical/online GA meeting by the consortium.
-This allows consortium partners to discuss new risks which have arisen as a result of on-going activities from work packages and tasks.
+During the course of the project the risk register was reviewed at every physical/online GA meeting by the consortium.
+This allowed consortium partners to discuss new risks which had arisen as a result of on-going activities from work packages and tasks.

-The table below shows the current remaining risks and their mitigation measures in place.
+The table below shows the current remaining risk and the mitigation measure in place.

-Please note: the remaining table containing the critical risks for implementation have been reviewed and agreed by the project consortium.
+Please note: the remaining table containing the critical risk for implementation has been reviewed and agreed by the project consortium.